 We recognise that we need to improve the equality information we hold.
 For some of the 'protected characteristics' the information we currently have is incomplete; this is because we have not historically collected data on all equalities issues and in the past we have had limited engagement with some groups.

 We are committed to improving the information we hold on equality issues because this will enable us to make decisions and improve services in the interests of all our customers and residents.
-Many of our Function Plans (downloadable below) for the coming year show how we are going to do this.
-We have also acquired tools which will allow us to collect and map data about our local area.
-In addition, we will continue to consider equality issues in all decisions we make by carrying out Equality Impact Assessments.
+We have acquired tools which will allow us to collect and map data about our local area to help us in this and we will continue to consider equality issues in decisions we make about our services by carrying out Equality Impact Assessments on the proposals.

 Our Equality Objectives